ionutbalosin/java-application-security-practices/README.md

 ### OWASP Dependency-Check

-[OWASP Dependency-Check](https://owasp.org/www-project-dependency-check) is a **Software Composition Analysis (SCA)** tool that attempts to detect publicly disclosed vulnerabilities in a project's dependencies.
+[OWASP Dependency-Check](https://owasp.org/www-project-dependency-check) is an open-source **Software Composition Analysis (SCA)** tool that identifies vulnerabilities in project dependencies, helping reveal and address known security risks.

 To check for potential dependency vulnerabilities, execute the following command: